jan3dev/aqua-test-scripts/full_regression_tests/receive_flow__full_regression_test.md

 ## RECEIVE FLOW

+### ASSETS
+- [ ] Verify the default assets plus all assets added in Settings > Managed Assets are display in Receive Asset Grid

+### AMOUNT ENTRY - All assets
+- [ ] Verify text entry is restricted to numbers and a single decimal
+- [ ] Verify decimals are capped at the precision of the asset (most have a precision of 8, so should be capped at 8 decimals)
+    - Bug: We have a bug on this: https://github.com/jan3dev/aqua-dev/issues/770

 ### BITCOIN
 - [ ] Displays valid, unused Bitcoin address in text that's copyable
 - [ ] Displays same address in QR code